dtrelogan/react-formstate/docs/updatingFormState.md

 }
 ```

-You can override the change handler using a simple API.
-To demonstrate, let's write essentially the standard framework-generated change handler and explicitly pass it to the 'name' input.
+You can always override the standard handler if necessary using a simple react-formstate API.

+To demonstrate, let's write essentially the standard handler and pass it to the 'name' input.

 ```jsx